 Apart from her work at Emory, Meaghan is also active in the Archives profession.
 She is the chair of the national Best Practices for Archival Accessioning Working Group for the Society of American Archivists; the founder and chair of the Airtable for Archives Community of Practice.
 She has given more than 15 professional presentations and has authored or coauthored 11 professional publications.
 Most recently, she coauthored the definition for archival accessioning with her research partner, Rosemary K.J.
 Davis, for The Hand Book for Archival Practice (2021).
 With Rosemary, Meaghan was also awarded a National Library Forum grant from the Institute of Museum and Library Services (IMLS) for nearly $250,000 for their work on best practices for archival accessioning.

-A native of Welcome, N.C., Meaghan simultaneously earned two bachelor’s degrees at NCSU, one in English and one in Religious Studies, graduating summa cum laude.
-She holds two master’s degrees: an MS in Library Science from UNC Chapel Hill and a Master of Theological Studies from Emory University (with transferring credits from Duke University).
-After completing her MLIS, she worked in the Special Collections Research Center at North Carolina State University.
-She also has public library experience.
+Meaghan simultaneously earned two bachelors degrees at North Carolina State University, one in English with a focus on creative writing and one in religious studies, graduating summa cum laude.
+She holds two masters degrees, one in Library Science from the University of North Carolina at Chapel Hill and one in theological studies from Emory University (with transferring credits from Duke University).
+While in library school, Meaghan began her career as a Library Associate for the Special Collections Research Center at North Carolina State University.